raghav-nayak/golang_advanced/notes/concurrency/concurrencyPatterns.md

 ### 2. Done channel
+The **done channel** is commonly used to signal the completion of a goroutine or a task.
+It is a channel that is closed when the task is finished.

-the parent or caller function can control the infinite running go routine by using done channel.
+The parent or caller function can control the infinite running go routine by using done channel.

 ```go
 package main